 Bachelor of Science in Business Administration (B.S.B.A degree)

 This degree provides students with a foundational understanding of the functional areas in business.
 Students must select one of the following majors to complete the B.S.B.A. degree: (1) Business Administration with a concentration in Business Analytics; (2) Finance with concentrations in Finance, Finance/Accounting, or Risk Management and Insurance; (3) International Business; (4) Management with concentrations in Organizational Management or Talent Management; (5) Management Information Systems with concentrations in Management Information Systems, Business Intelligence and Analytics or Systems Analysis, (6) Marketing with concentrations in General Marketing or Marketing Analytics, and (7) Operations and Supply Chain Management.

 Bachelor of Science in Economics (B.S. degree)

 Economics is the study of the way society uses its limited resources to produce the goods and services that it needs.
 Economists are employed by businesses to study market problems, make predictions concerning market trends, and analyze how the overall economic system will affect a particular industry.
 Economists working in government analyze public policy issues, such as taxation, labor markets, welfare, international trade, and transportation.
 This degree teaches students the logical method of analyzing trade-offs involved in the decision making process.
 Students may choose either a Business emphasis or a Liberal Arts emphasis.

-The Belk College offers minors in Economics, Management Information Systems, and Operations and Supply Chain Management.
+The Belk College offers minors in Economics, International Management, Management Information Systems, and Operations and Supply Chain Management.
 A “minor” is a selection of courses from a major program that provides students with a basic understanding of the subject.
 Minors are a complement to a student’s major and help broaden marketability after graduation.
 Visit the "Minors" page for detailed information.